Joining Jack

 I never noticed any major improvements when I started taking the drug, but the remarkable thing was, at 12, I stabilised and seemed to stay the same for four years.
 I managed to continue walking until I was 16 years old.

 My greatest passion in life is wheelchair sports.
 I play power hockey and powerchair football.
-I do this on top of full-time college, I train twice a week and play on a weekend.
+I do this on top of full-time college — I train twice a week and play on a weekend.

 My wish is to stay on this drug so I can achieve my dreams of representing England in powersports and I want to go to university to study graphic design.
-I have even looked at doing an apprenticeship with the BBC.

 Through playing powersports, I have made many friends with Duchenne.
 I have watched them deteriorate over the past four years while I stayed pretty much the same.
+I am still able to transfer independently.
+I need a lot less help than my friends who are the same age as me or younger.

 I'm glad givinostat is approved for ambulant and non-ambulant boys.
 I am glad that my friends will get the chance that I got more than four years ago to try a treatment that is now proven to slow the progression of the disease.
 Thank you to everyone that has supported me on my journey to find a treatment for Duchenne.